forestgrape/coronavirus/index.md

 ### Coronaviruses
-The membrane is spherical and consists of structural proteins coated in a lipid bilayer aquired from the host cell and called envelope.
+The membrane is spherical and consists of structural proteins coated in a lipid bilayer aquired from the host cell, called envelope.
 Among the membrane proteins are large spike proteins.
-Theses spike protein point out of the spherical, which gives coronaviruses a crown (corona in latin) like appearance under the electron microscope.
+Theses spike protein point out of the spherical, which gives coronaviruses a corona (latin for crown or solar corona) like appearance under the electron microscope.

 ### proteins